Sejal0987/viRoom/README.md

    ```

 ### Calender_files
-   All the files that are used to insert,modify or delete event in calendar are included in this directory:
+   All the files that are used to insert, modify or delete an event in the calendar are included in this directory:
    ```
    calender_files/
    |- calender_client.dart